MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 I'm mainly interested in the research of Natural Language Processing, and I'm actively researching in:

 - Commonsense Reasoning via Conceptualization
-- Commonsense Knowledge Graph Construction in E-Commerce Domain
+- Commonsense Knowledge Graph Construction and Reasoning in E-Commerce Domain
 - Multimodal Commonsense Reasoning

 ## Education